The Essential Good News of Christianity

 God set this precedence of a king representative with the Israelites after they had a king as head of their government.
 See also

-In order to get into heaven, you have to be as righteous as God! note This sets an impossible standard for humans.
+In order to get into heaven, you have to be as righteous as God! ••• This sets an impossible standard for humans.
 It is as if we had a bank account containing our righteousness.
 Anything we do that falls below God's standard of righteousness puts a negative value in our account.
 Unfortunately even the best things we do can't improve our balance.
 (Isaiah 64:6) We cannot pay our righteousness debt and get back into relationship with God.

 However, Jesus also has a righteousness bank account.
-He lived a perfect human life and earned an infinite supply for His account. note On the cross He paid the debt for our sin, transferring our negative balance to His account (redemption).
+He lived a perfect human life and earned an infinite supply for His account. ••• On the cross He paid the debt for our sin, transferring our negative balance to His account (redemption).
 Then He transfered His positive balance to our account (justification).
 (Philippians 3:9) Now we have the righteousness of God to our account.

 God had given the Jewish people laws for righteous living, and in theory, you could become righteous if you fulfilled these laws perfectly.
 (Romans 2:13) However all humans have failed (except Jesus).
 (Romans 7:7-11)

 In fact it is silly to think in these terms of earning because heaven isn't anything like earthly housing.
 Heaven is God's place.
+Heaven is simply being with God.
 We would not want to be there unless we had a relationship with Him.
 Heaven is also where God's will is done perfectly.
 Only if we have His value system can we have a relationship with Him or do His will.
-Only if we adopt God's value system is there a logical place for us in heaven.
-If we reject God's value system it is illogical for us to be in heaven.
+Only if we adopt the value system of God is there a logical place for us in heaven.

 Since all relationships are built on common value systems, with our old value system we would continue to have broken relationships with people in this life.
 Nobody will share a value system with us because everyone looks out for themselves.
 However, the same process that restores relationship with God also restores our relationships with people - we all adopt the best value system: God's.